gerkey/ros1_external_use/README.md

 If you define your own ROS messages by writing `.msg` files in your own application, then you'll need to run the code generator(s) to produce the code required to instantiate the corresponding structures in memory.

+Notes:
+* If you're using custom messages in Python, you should always `make install` and get your runtime environment configuration set up before trying to run any programs.
+Otherwise, you won't be able to import your generated Python classes.

 ### CMake
 Calling message code generators from CMake is simplified because the `gencpp`